-One of the main goals of the Digital Community Engagement Pathway is to directly recruit underserved students, including first-generation college students, African American and Latinx students, and students living at or below the poverty line.
+One of the main goals of the Community-Oriented Digital Engagement Scholars program is to directly recruit underserved students, including first-generation college students, African American and Latinx students, and students living at or below the poverty line.
 For instance, the university has a higher education campus in East St. Louis, which includes a Head Start program, a charter high school, and Upward Bound, but there is no direct path for these students to continue into a college education at SIUE.
-DCEP aims to take steps in fortifying a lasting partnership with communities such as East St. Louis by creating an infrastructure to make SIUE a consistent and reciprocal partner.
+CODES aims to take steps in fortifying a lasting partnership with communities such as East St. Louis by creating an infrastructure to make SIUE a consistent and reciprocal partner.

 Currently, the Office of Admissions has a variety of programs dedicated to minority recruitment efforts, including: